- 1 Bendigo’s Land & Climate

 If you’re thinking about planning a trip to Bendigo, but you’re on the fence, allow us to push you off.
 The best way to pick ‘where to wine’ is to understand the wine region, read up on the grape varietals, and know the top 5 Bendigo wineries in hopes to avoid visiting the ones that haven’t quite nailed it.
 Let’s get to it.

 The Bendigo wine region falls under the Central Victorian wine zone.
 It’s a 2-hour drive from Melbourne if you’re doing the speed limit; if you’re the kind of person that likes to jeopardise lives, then you could probably make it in an hour, but please don’t.

 The area has a Mediterranean climate with warm days, cold temperatures at night, dry summers and wet winters.
 The region also has a lot of mesoclimates, generated by the differing altitudes.
-Some areas of the region reach up to 700 meters above sea level, allowing the wineries at that altitude a cooler-climate.
+Some areas of the region reach up to 700 meters above sea level, allowing these intricate Bendigo wineries to operate in a cooler climate.